 An industry placement is a shift from traditional work experience to a longer, more structured placement in an external workplace, for young people to develop real work skills and make a meaningful contribution to an organisation.

-Industry placements a mandatory element of the new T Levels qualifications, employers are partnering with local colleges to host industry placements to support their business.
+Industry placements a mandatory element of the new T Level qualifications, employers are partnering with local colleges to host industry placements to support their business.
 Industry placements give employers a chance to work alongside the next generation of workforce entering industry, making sure they develop the knowledge, behaviour, and practical skills to succeed.

 Industry placement core principles: